grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 The client includes a PostHandshakeAuth extension containing every type of authentication flow it supports in its ClientHello.
 The server replies with an EncryptedExtensions containing a PostHandshaekAuth extension containing a list of authentication types and the list of signature schemes supported.
 The set of AuthTypes in the server’s PosthandshakeAuth extension MUST be a subset of the set sent by the client.
 The extension may be omitted if the server does not support any form of post-handshake authentication.

+If a server supports either client_auth_elicited, or client_auth_spontaneous, it must also include a "signature_algorithms" extension (defined in TLS 1.3 section 4.2.2.) containing a list of supported signature schemes.
+This contains a list of the signature algorithms that the server is able to verify, listed in descending order of preference.

 ## Post-Handshake Authentication Messages

 The messages used for post-handshake authentication closely mirror those used to authenticate certificates in the standard TLS handshake.